zachnicoll/tom-and-jerry/README.md

 Made as a project for the unit "CAB202 - Microporcessors and Digital Systems" at the Queensland Univeristy of Technology.
 Scored 28.5/30.

+Please read the documentation in the bin and source folders for running and compiling this code.